ibrahawari/easy-mongo-express/README.md

-# easy-mongo-express
+# quickserver

-A highly flexible express server connected to mongoDB allowing the simple addition of new database models and routes.
+A highly flexible express server connected to mongoDB allowing the simple addition of new database models and routes with a focus on the execution of ML python scripts

 ## install tensorflow